19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Character Creation Walkthrough.md

 				- [ ] Only choose this if you know some spells
 				- [ ] You can get less if you want to keep some coins
 		- [ ] You may buy [Gear](../Items/Equipment/Standard%20Gear.md), [Weapons](../Items/Equipment/Weapons.md), or [Armor](../Items/Equipment/Armor.md) with your remaining coins
+		- [ ] The party starts with a horse and wagon
 	- [ ] Random Wealth:
 		- [ ] You get 2d6 x 100 coins to buy items
+		- [ ] The party starts with a horse and wagon
 	- [ ] Commoner:
 		- [ ] You start with an adventurer's pack and 3d6 x 10 coins
 - [ ] Create a name for your character and choose some appearance traits